clarus/coq-blog/posts/2014-11-25 Make a Coq package.md

       now admit.
     Qed.

-You can commit your work.
+You can now commit your work.

 ## Compile
 We will use `coq_makefile`.
 Add a project file `Make`: